-- Use a wheelchair or a second bathroom or kitchen or an additional room in the property; this room must be essential or of major importance to the well-being of the disabled person because of the nature or extent of his or her disability
+- Use a wheelchair or a second bathroom or kitchen or an additional room in the property.
+This room must be essential or of major importance to the well-being of the disabled person because of the nature or extent of their disability.

-If you have adapted your property for a disabled member of your household you may qualify for a reduction.
+You may qualify for a reduction if you have adapted your property for a disabled member of your household.

 Unoccupied and unfurnished properties - prescribed Class C discount

 To qualify for this discount, the property must be both unoccupied and substantially unfurnished.
-The discount is 100% and runs from the date that both of these conditions apply and lasts for a maximum period of six weeks or until the conditions cease to be met.
+The discount is 100% and runs from the date that both of these conditions apply.
+The discount lasts for a maximum period of six weeks or until the conditions are no longer met.
 The six week period relates to the property.
 If there is a change in liable person, the new liable party is only entitled to the remaining part of the six week period, as appropriate.
 If the property remains unoccupied and unfurnished after the six week period has elapsed, the full council tax becomes payable.

 If the property becomes empty and unfurnished again then the six week period of discount may start again once the premises have been occupied for a period of more than six weeks.